darrell-plant/study-cards/README.md

 - Each file listed in the manifest is downloaded into the chosen folder.
 - Sync policies: add new only, overwrite if changed, or force overwrite all.
 - Default is **overwrite if changed**.
+- Folder hierarchy (Groups) is now supported and the `Groups` dropdown filters Sets by subfolder.

 ## 🔐 Permissions
 - Chrome will prompt to grant folder access.